Belgium: Bruges mayor stabbed by known associate | DW | 21.06.2020

 The mayor of the northwestern Belgian city of Bruges has undergone emergency surgery after being stabbed in the neck.
-The suspect, allegedly a former client of the mayor, has been arrested.
+The suspect, allegedly a former client, has been arrested.

 The mayor of the Belgian city of Bruges, Dirk De fauw, was released from the hospital on Sunday, after surviving a knife attack.